 - Robot Carnival features a massive robotic carnival on treads rolling over a desert, which due to malfunctions is now blowing up everything it comes near.

-- Soul Eater gives us a Awesome versions of this.
+- Anime version of Soul Eater gives us a Awesome versions of this.
 Death City on Legs!.
 Best yet, it's on the side of the protagonists, and is controlled by a Cloud Cuckoolander, Crouching Moron, Hidden Badass, Anthropomorphic Personification of Death.
 Eye-Poke Attack indeed!

 - The Fugaku, the mobile sea fortress of Chosakabe Motochika from Sengoku Basara is revealed in one episode to be capable of traveling on land as well as water.
 It becomes a completely land-based base on wheels when Mori assumes control of it